ssantichaivekin/blog/README.md

-This is where I will put my resume, projects, arts, and blogs.
+This is where I will put my resume, projects, arts, and blog posts.